deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 The rest of the landing, and Meereo’s fretting over the details, was pretty smooth, right up until they actually touched the ground with a heavy jolt and the Weaver’s on-board gravity was turned off.
 There was a brief moment of subtle vertigo as the planet’s native gravity took over, a little lighter than Earth’s, but only enough that you’d notice if you were paying attention.

-The “brass” turned out to be two Champions---Halti of One-Fang, and Goruu of Firefang.
+The “brass” turned out to be two Champions---Hiyel of One-Fang, and Goruu of Firefang.
 Wilde had a pretty comprehensive briefing on Gaoian clan politics, and he knew that the two Clans had traditionally been rivals with overlapping fields of competence.
 One was the equivalent of a navy, the other the equivalent of an air force.

 Daar had ended that centuries-long feud with two deaths, at the height of the war for Gao.
 Now, it was like the two had always been close allies and friends.
-Certainly Halti and Goruu were reputed to be as thick as brothers.
+Certainly Hiyel and Goruu were reputed to be as thick as brothers.

 And behind them, glinting dully in the sunlight, was what could only be the *Drunker on Turkeyer.* It had nose art of a staggering, giddy Gaoian waving a pair of panicking birds around in one paw while tearing at a drumstick in the other.